PHOTOS: Your car has a lot to say about who you are

 And Roemers is not just looking for visual details.
 He uses vehicles as a vehicle for philosophical questions: How do our methods of transportation represent our identities, reflect global inequalities and illustrate the changing nature of mobility as we drive forward in the 21st century.

-Roemers spent nearly five years on this project, visiting 28 countries in five continents and photographing around 200 cars and other vehicles.
+Roemers spent nearly five years on this project, visiting eight countries in four continents and photographing around 200 cars and other vehicles.
 160 of these found their way into the book.
 He identifies the owners by first name only.

 In an interview over a zoom call from his home in the Netherlands, he shares his thoughts on the project with NPR — his ninth book of photography.
 This interview has been edited for length and clarity.